Yes, Fear Can Kill You

 Quiescence is the most paradoxical form of terror.

 Posted Apr 07, 2010

-People who have suffered panic attacks - and I'm one - know that fear can be so intense that you feel like you're going to die.
+People who have suffered panic attacks — and I'm one — know that fear can be so intense that you feel like you're going to die.
 Your pulse races, your heart pounds, you find it hard to breathe.
 You might even pass out.
-But you can fear become so intense that it actually kills you?
+But can your fear become so intense that it actually kills you?

-This past Friday Danielle Goldberg, a 26-year-old Staten Island woman, was riding in her building's elevator up to her sixth floor apartment just before noon when her neighborhood suffered a blackout.
+This past Friday, Danielle Goldberg, a 26-year-old Staten Island woman, was riding in her building's elevator up to her sixth-floor apartment just before noon when her neighborhood suffered a blackout.
 For half an hour, she was trapped inside the small space, in the darkness, alone.
-In an effort to stifle a growing panic attack she used her cell phone to call her mother, but it was no use.
+In an effort to stifle a growing panic attack, she used her cell phone to call her mother, but it was no use.
 By the time rescue workers freed her half an hour later, she was unconscious.
 She died in the hospital a short time later.
 At first glance, the cause of her death seems clear: pure fright.

 But the truth is a bit more complicated.

 Yes, being trapped inside an elevator triggered a panic attack that sent Goldberg's fight-or-flight response — the sympathetic nervous system — into full overdrive.
 Her heart beat so wildly that it was unable to handle the exertion, and she went into cardiac arrest.

 The extenuating circumstance, however, is that Goldberg suffered from a congenital heart condition.
 She was unusually vulnerable, and any extreme exertion of her cardiovascular system might well have had the same effect.
 We can't truly say that she died of fear any more than we can say of a jogger with a heart defect who drops dead while jogging "died of exercise" or that an elderly millionaire who dies in the saddle with a young admirer "died of sex."